b2g-nano/TTbarAllHadUproot/README.md

 # TTbarAllHadUproot
-Uproot-based analysis of the ttbar all-hadronic analysis.
+Uproot-based analysis of the ttbar all-hadronic analysis that uses a COFFEA based workflow.

 For this analysis, create an environment which comes with the latest versions of Coffea and Awkward1.

-For LPC:
+### For LPC:
 ```
 ssh <username>@cmslpc-sl7.fnal.gov
 voms-proxy init -voms cms